cameronr/GoogleAppEngineAuth/README.md

 #### GoogleAppEngineAuth class

-In order to get a cookie compatible with Google App Engine, you should use the GooleAppEngineAuth class:
+In order to get a cookie compatible with Google App Engine, you should use the GooleAppEngineAuth class (which uses the GoogleClientLogin class):

 setup:
     GoogleAppEngineAuth *gaea = [[GoogleAppEngineAuth alloc] initWithDelegate:self andAppURL:[NSURL URLWithString:YOUR_APP_URL]];